Khovanskii bases, higher rank valuations and tropical geometry: Examples

 \section{Examples}

-\begin{example}[The wonderful compactification of an adjoint group $G$] Let $G$ be an adjoint form of a simple algebraic group.
+\begin{example}[The wonderful compactification of an adjoint group $G$] Let $G$ be an adjoint form of a semisimple algebraic group over an algebraically closed characteristic $0$ field $\k$.
 We show that the wonderful compactification $\overline{G}$ can be realized by means of the compactification construction outlined in Section \ref{defcompact}.

 We pick a system of simple roots $\alpha_1, \ldots, \alpha_r$, these generate the root lattice $\mathcal{R}$.
 Let $h_1, \ldots, h_r \in \mathfrak{h}$ be the corresponding coroots, recall that these pair with the weights $\Lambda$ such that $\omega_i(h_j) = \delta_{ij}$ for the fundamental weights $\omega_i$.
 The $\omega_1, \ldots, \omega_r$ generate the monoid of dominant weights $\Lambda_+ \subset \Lambda$.
 Finally, let $\hat{\alpha}_1, \ldots, \hat{\alpha}_r$ be the fundamental coweights; these have the property that $\alpha_j(\hat{\alpha}_i) = \delta_{ij}$.
 In particular if $\omega \prec \eta$ in the dominant weight ordering, we must have $(\eta - \omega)(\hat{\alpha}_i) \geq 0$ for each $1 \leq i \leq r$.